Khashiev/Java7/README.md

 Files to turn-in |	Reflection-folder

-Now you need to implement a Maven project that interacts with classes of your application.
-We need to create at least two classes, each having:
+Now you need to implement a Maven project that interacts with classes in your application.
+We need to create at least two classes, each with:
-- private fields (supported types are String, Integer, Double, Boolean, Long)
+- private fields (supported types are String, Integer, Double, Boolean, Long);
-- public methods
+- public methods;
-- an empty constructor
+- an empty constructor;
-- a constructor with a parameter
+- a constructor with one parameter;
-- toString() method
+- toString() method.

-In this task, you do not need to implement get/set methods.
-Newly created classes must be located in a separate **classes** package (this package may be located in other packages).
+You do not need to implement any get/set methods in this task.
+Newly created classes must be in a separate **classes** package (this package can be in other packages).
 Let's assume that the application has User and Car classes.
-User class is described below:
+The User class is described below:
 ```java
 public class User {
    private String firstName;